cakeholeDC/timemachine/README.md

-# Timemachine
+# TimeMachine ⏳ 🤖
 A docker-compose based samba server compatible with MacOS's TimeMachine.

 Quickly deployable on Raspberry Pi.

 ![lint](https://github.com/cakeholeDC/timemachine/actions/workflows/yaml-lint.yml/badge.svg)

-## Pre Reqs
+## Pre Reqs 👶 🛠
 - docker & docker-compose
 - Raspberry Pi, already setup and configured for wifi

-## Setup
+## Setup ⚙️ 💾
 1. Attach your external disk
 1. Identify the name of your device by running the `lsblk` command.
     - The output will look something like the folowing: